 I have had also an intense participation within the community either work related and outside the work environment that have undoubtedly moulded me as a legal professional.
 Among them, the following stand out:

-- I am the promoter of the Start-Up Europe Leaders Club, an independent group of founders in the field of tech entrepreneurship, acting as role models for European web entrepreneurs and providing guidance to the European Commission on what needs to be done to strengthen the environment for web entrepreneurs to start in Europe and stay in Europe.
+- Promoter of the Start-Up Europe Leaders Club, an independent group of founders in the field of tech entrepreneurship, acting as role models for European web entrepreneurs and providing guidance to the European Commission on what needs to be done to strengthen the environment for web entrepreneurs to start in Europe and stay in Europe.

-- Co-authoring the Manifesto for Entrepreneurship and innovation to power growth in the EU supported by former European Commission vice president Nellie Kroes
+- Co-author of the Manifesto for Entrepreneurship and innovation to power growth in the EU supported by former European Commission vice president Nellie Kroes.

 What changes have you made to the workings of the legal department during your time in your current role?
 How has that affected the wider company?

 Introducing a “legal lean” methodology for in-house lawyers.
-That is a “legal by design” way of working glue to product development teams, working alongside product managers, teach leads, UX/UI and app and web developers.
-[This has seen us] apply an agile legal project management methodology to follow product tracks in parallel allowing in-house lawyers to set clear priorities and goals aligned with the rest of the business areas, while identifying early changes in scope for legal and regulatory reasons.
+That is a “legal by design” way of working glue to product development teams, working alongside Product Managers, Teach Leads, UX/UI and App & Web developers, applying an agile Legal Project Management methodology to follow product tracks in parallel allowing in-house lawyers to set clear priorities and goals aligned with the rest of the business areas while identifying early changes in scope for legal and regulatory reasons.

 The technology not only affects our profession but is already introduced in all sectors of the economy where our internal clients are, and we have to be able to understand and accompany them.
 That is we need to have technology knowledge, be able to work with engineers, product managers and PMOs, have a multidisciplinary language, and a more risk oriented mentality.